What is a food challenge?

 Please check in at the Front Desk in Pediatrics at the time your child’s test is scheduled.

 Your child will be checked in and thoroughly examined prior to starting the food challenge.
 Your child will begin the food challenge by eating a small amount of the suspected food.
-If the first dose is tolerated your child will be fed gradually increasing amounts of the food every 30 to 60 minutes until a normal meal-sized portion is eaten or the challenge is stopped because of symptoms or a reaction.
+If the first dose is tolerated your child will be fed gradually increasing amounts of the food every 15 to 30 minutes until a normal meal-sized portion is eaten or the challenge is stopped because of symptoms or a reaction.
 Your child will be monitored closely during the food challenge by the nursing staff.
-Your doctor or the healthcare provider asked to fill in for your doctor will be available to provide evaluation or treatment in case of any symptoms.
+Your doctor will be available to provide evaluation or treatment in case of any symptoms.

 Once the food challenge is done your child’s doctor will discuss the results with you, answer your questions, and make recommendations.